 MDFI Skills & Drills events are split up into Handgun, Carbine, and Shotgun and no two will be the same.
 These events are available to MDFI Alumni who have taken Foundation Handgun, Shotgun, or Carbine depending on the discipline of the specific course.

-These classes are for MDFI ALUMNI ONLY.
-You must be logged in to your Alumni account to register.
+This course is only available to MDFI Alumni therefor you must be logged in to your Alumni account to register.